300: No Such Thing As Swimming In The Sky

 he had cataracts.

-Because his vision was quite blurry.
+because his vision was quite blurry.

-Why have you been saying they're good?
+Oh, no. Why have you been saying they're good?

 But he was so annoyed at having to wear an eye patch for one eye that in the other eye he refused surgery.
+And the cataracts meant that he could never see blue or purple again.

 Gosh.